saucelabs/forwarder/docs/content/cli/forwarder_run.md

 It only works with HTTPS requests, HTTP/2 is not supported.
 MITM is enabled by default when the --mitm-cacert-file flag is set.
 If the CA certificate is not provided MITM uses a generated CA certificate.
-The CA certificate used can be retrieved from the API server .
+The CA certificate used can be retrieved from the API server.

 ### `--mitm-cacert-file` {#mitm-cacert-file}